charleyah/JankWorks/README.md

 ### Creating Window and Graphics Device

-With Glfw and OpenGL loaded, we can do proceed to create a window to display our triangle and a graphics device to draw it.
+With Glfw and OpenGL drivers loaded, we can proceed to create a window to display our triangle and a graphics device to draw it.

 ```csharp
 var windowsettings = WindowSettings.Default;